 Surprisingly enough, the best way to start a thread is with a knot — but it's not a permanent fixture in the back of your embroidery.
 Rather, using a temporary knot makes it easy to start your stitching without risk of pulling the thread through, all the while securing it in place and keeping your work tidy.

 There are two basic temporary knots used to start embroidery.
 These are the away knot and the waste knot.
 Both versions start with a knot at the end of the embroidery thread.
 An away knot works with virtually all embroidery stitches, while a waste knot is best worked with a stitch that has the potential to cover the tail as you stitch, securing it in place.
+Satin stitch and cross stitch are two good examples, as both of these stitches cross the tail of the knot on the back side of the work.

 An away knot is worked 3 to 5 inches away (hence its name) from the area where the embroidery begins.
 The knot is clipped after working the embroidery, and then you thread your needle with the tail and weave it through the stitches on the back side of the fabric in the same manner as you weave the tail when ending a thread.
 Note that you will be wasting a few inches of your embroidery thread, so you may want a different option if you are using expensive thread.
 You also need to be careful not to cross your threads with the tail of the away knot while working your embroidery.